j-sieben/PIT/Doc/installing_pit.md

 Here's an example on how to call this script:

 ```
-rem always make sure that the console is set to UTF-8
-set nls_lang=AMERICAN_AMERICA.AL32UTF8

 rem switch to the directory where you copied the git repository to
 cd C:\temp\PIT\PIT
 sqlplus <sys_credentials> as sysdba